kcech/sentilo-docs-test/docs/integrations.rst

 Sensor can publish links to multimedia files.
 If these links are always public, catalog will preview them without any additional configuration.

-If these media links are private and managed by S3, catalog needs these properties in the file catalog-config.properties:
+If these media links are private and managed by S3, catalog needs these properties in the file :literal:`catalog-config.properties`:

 +--------------------------+------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Property                 | Default Value    | Description                                                                                                                                                                                                                                                           |